Keria Ibrahim: Arrest warrant and detention

 On 13 November 2020, during the start of the Tigray War, the Federal Police Commission of Ethiopia issued an arrest warrant for Keria and 64 other senior members of the TPLF.
 According to the Federal Police Commission, Keria and her fellow members committed treason and were responsible for human rights violations and corruption.
 On 1 December 2020, federal authorities stated that Keria had surrendered to the federal security forces in Mekelle, the capital city of Tigray Region.
 On 16 January 2021, Keria appeared in court.

 On 11 March 2021, Keria was released on bail.
 The prosecutor's office found no sufficient evidence to detain the suspects during the investigation, and asked the court to grant her a bail.
 But she has been remanded in the custody till further investigations are held.

 On 27 May 2021, according to Al Ain Amharic, Keria went to court again, for she left her testimony.
 Keria had signed an agreement that she will witness on 42 members of TPLF.
 It was also a reason that has let her be released on bail.
 But Keria reported that she will not give any testimony, and the agreement was also made by force.
 Following this, she went to the court again.

+Release from prison

+On Thursday, 30 March 2023, Keria and all civil and military leaders of the Tigray People's Liberation Front were released from prison.
+It believed to be a result of peace deal between the government of Ethiopia and TPLF, an armed regional based political party.